 There’s just one really.
 At least just one that matters.
 An up-counter counts events in increasing order.
 A down-counter counts stuff in the decreasing order.
 An up-down counter is a combination of an up-counter and a down-counter.
 It can count in both directions, increasing as well as decreasing.

 Depending on the type of clock inputs, counters are of two types: asynchronous counters and synchronous counters.
 We will take a look at all the types of counters and their circuits in detail below.

 What are counters?

-Counters are sequential logic circuits that, in digital systems, are used to count the number of times an event or instance takes place.
+Counters are sequential logic circuits that, in digital electronics, are used to count the number of times an event or instance takes place.